obround/go--/README.md

 # go--
 The go-- compiler targets a significant subset of the Go programming language.
 Validates Go programs and produces native executables.

+You can find the first version of this compiler (this is the third) here: https://github.com/obround/go.rs.

 ## Build and Usage

 ### Requirements